DisilluSion42/Stochastic-Control/README.md

 # Stochastic-Control
-This repository summarizes my projects during learning Stochastic Control, mostly based on the Kalman Filter, including applications and error analysis of standard KF, steady-state KF, extended KF, and some related concepts.
+This repository summarizes my projects during learning Stochastic Control, mostly based on the Kalman Filter, including applications and error analysis of standard KF, steady-state KF, extended KF, Particle Filter, and some related concepts.

 **I am still in progress of taking courses of Stochastic Control.**